rsolano60/AntGuardian/README.md

 # Ant Guardian

-Antminer monitor and restart tool
+Antminer SSH monitor and auto-restart tool

 Compatible with all antminers that use BMMiner

 ### Prerequisites